Maria Boletsi

 Research

 In 2013, I received an NWO Internationalisation grant for the project “Barbarian: History of a Fundamental European Concept from the 18th Century to the Present” (2013-2016).
-This collaborative project explores the modern history of the concept “barbarism” in Europe, particularly through its manifestations in literature.
-Responding to the contemporary popularity of the term “barbarism” in Western public rhetoric and the far-reaching implications of its uses, this project contributes to a critical and historically grounded understanding of this concept’s past and contemporary uses.
-It thereby foregrounds this concept’s foundational role in modern European history and identity.
+This collaborative project focused on the modern European history of the ‘barbarian,’ particularly through its manifestations in literature.
+Responding to the contemporary popularity of the term ‘barbarism’ in Western public rhetoric, the project contributes to a critical and historically grounded understanding of this concept’s past and contemporary uses, and foregrounds its foundational role in modern European histories and identities.

-The project springs from a collaboration among scholars from Leiden University, The University of Geneva, Bonn University, Fribourg University, and (since 2017) Oxford University and the University of Amsterdam.
-The first part of the project (completed) was funded by the NWO and the SNF (Swiss National Science Foundation, as part of a grant for a research project led by Prof. Markus Winkler).
+The project sprang from a collaboration among scholars from Leiden University, the University of Geneva, Bonn University, Fribourg University, and (since 2017) Oxford University and the University of Amsterdam.
+The project’s first part was funded by the NWO (PI: Maria Boletsi) and the SNF (Swiss National Science Foundation; PI: Markus Winkler).
+The project was completed in 2023.
+Its main output is the 2-volume co-authored monograph Barbarian: Explorations of a Western Concept in Theory, Literature, and the Arts: Volume I focuses the 18th to the early 20th century (2018) and Volume II on the 20th and 21st centuries (2023).

 Go here for more information.

-Drawing from recent theorizations of the ‘specter’ as a conceptual metaphor in cultural theory, in this project I develop spectrality as a theoretical and analytical lens for revisiting Cavafy’s poetry and its bearing on our present.
-This project will result in a monograph that brings together theories of spectrality, performativity, irony, and affect, in order to trace the workings of a) the spectral as a central metaphor in Cavafy’s idiosyncratic modernist poetics and b) his poetry’s ‘afterlives’ in contemporary settings: in the Western cultural and political imaginary since 1989 and in crisis-stricken Greece today.
+This project, which resulted in my new monograph Specters of Cavafy (University of Michigan Press, 2024), emerged from my long-term preoccupation with the Greek poet Constantine P. Cavafy (1863-1933), the best-known modern Greek poet and an important figure in modernism and world literature.
+Drawing from recent theorizations of the ‘specter’ as a conceptual metaphor in cultural theory, I develop spectrality as a theoretical and analytical lens for revisiting Cavafy’s poetry and its bearing on our present.
+The monograph brings together theories of spectrality, performativity, irony, and affect, in order to trace the workings of a) the spectral as a central metaphor in Cavafy’s idiosyncratic modernist poetics and b) his poetry’s ‘afterlives’ in contemporary settings: in the Western cultural and political imaginary since 1989 and in Greece today.

 Key publications